squareops/terraform-aws-tfstate/README.md

 To support a GitHub project by liking it, you can follow these steps:

-  1. Visit the repository: Navigate to the GitHub repository.
+  1. Visit the repository: Navigate to the [GitHub repository](https://github.com/squareops/terraform-aws-tfstate)

-  2. Click the "Star" [button](https://github.com/squareops/terraform-aws-vpc): On the repository page, you'll see a "Star" button in the upper right corner.
+  2. Click the "Star" button: On the repository page, you'll see a "Star" button in the upper right corner.
 Clicking on it will star the repository, indicating your support for the project.

   3. Optionally, you can also leave a comment on the repository or open an issue to give feedback or suggest changes.